Khamwaen: Biography

-On the occasion that the Somdet Chao Phraya ordered the total destruction of Nong Bualumphu, Princess Khamwaen pledged to her husband to change his mind.
-She was then revered by the inhabitants of Nong Bualamphu as Thau Khieu Khom.
+When the Somdet Chao Phraya ordered the destruction of Nong Bua Lamphu, Princess Khamwaen pledged to her husband to change his mind.
+She was then revered by the inhabitants of Nong Bua Lamphu as Thau Khieu Khom.

-At Thonburi, Princess Khamwaen became Maha Kasatseuk’s favorite concubine and the target of Lady Nak’s anger – the general’s principal wife.
-On an occasion, Lady Nak hit Khamwaen with a wood stick.
+Princess Khamwaen became Maha Kasatseuk’s favorite concubine at Thonburi and the target of Lady Nak’s anger – the general’s principal wife.
+On one occasion, Lady Nak hit Khamwaen with a wood stick.
 Hurt, Khamwaen went to the general for help.
 This led to the alienation between the Somdet Chao Phraya and his wife.

 The Somdet Chao Phraya crowned himself king in 1782 as Rama I and founded Bangkok.
 Princess Khamwaen became Chao Chom Waen.
 Chao Chom Waen became effectively the first Palace Matron (เจ้าคุณข้างใน) of the Ratanakosin period, overseeing the court ladies and royal children.
-She was known for her strictness in governing the royal princes and princesses that she earned the epithet the Lady Tiger (เจ้าคุณเสือ).
+She was known for her strictness in governing the royal princes and princesses that she earned the epithet Khun Sua, the Lady Tiger (เจ้าคุณเสือ).
 She was also known for her bravery in coping with the royal temper and suggesting harsh things.